18F/dashboard/CONTRIBUTING.md

 ### Data

-To modify project information, do a pull request against the [data-public repository](https://github.com/18F/data-public).
-To pull in changes to the data, run `./script/update`, then commit.
+To modify project information, see the instructions in [data-public](https://github.com/18F/data-public).

 ## Public domain